PeterNaydenov/morph/README.md

     , handshake: {
                 // (optional) Example data used to render the template.
         }
-}
+    , escape: false // (optional) HTML-escape the output of data-only placeholders.
+See section 'HTML Escaping' }
 ```
 `Template` is a string with placeholders where we render our external data.
 It's a skeleton of the template.
 Placeholders are the dynamic parts of the template.